Inspirations - Five Practices

 Open to students, faculty, staff, and the public.

-"Inspirations – Five Practices," is a symposium organized by Carol McMichael Reese, Emerita Professor, Tulane School of Architecture and Built Environment.
-The symposium features invited speakers: Deborah Berke, Yale, TenBerke; Mary McLeod, Columbia; Amy Murphy, USC; Joan Ockman, UPenn; Diana Thater, Artist/Curator/Writer/Educator.
+"Inspirations – Five Practices," is a symposium organized by Carol McMichael Reese, Emerita Professor, Tulane School of Architecture and Built Environment, in celebration of her 26 years of service on the faculty.
+The symposium features invited speakers: Deborah Berke, Yale University School of Architecture, TenBerke; Mary McLeod, Columbia University Graduate School of Architecture, Planning, and Preservation; Amy Murphy, University of Southern California School of Architecture; Joan Ockman, University of Pennsylvania Weitzman School of Design; and Diana Thater, ArtCenter College of Design.

 ABOUT THE EVENT